theknarf-experiments/homeautomation/packages/traefik/Readme.md

 # Traefik

-Reverse proxy, needs to be staretd before other `packages` in this project.
+Reverse proxy, needs to be stareted before other `packages` in this project.

 ```
 ./setup.sh